stakkr-org/stakkr/README.md

 Everything should be defined in the `[main]` section. **Don't use double quotes to protect your values.**.
 All values are defined in the compose.ini.tpl.

 ### Services
 You can define the list of services you want to have.
-Each machin will have the same hostname than their service name.
+Each container ("Virtual Machine") will have the same hostname than its service name.
 To reach, for example, the elasticsearch server from a web application use `elasticsearch` or to connect to mysql use as the server name `mysql`.
 ```ini
 ; Comma separated, valid values: mongo / mongoclient / mysql / mailcatcher / maildev / elasticsearch
 services=mongo,maildev,elasticsearch,mysql